inbo/soortenmeetnetten-queries/README.md

-# soortenmeetnetten-data
+# soortenmeetnetten-queries
-Export data from meetnetten.be database
+Queries to export data from meetnetten.be database